 These flavors are just magic together, and for me, stir up some childhood nostalgia for peanut butter and jelly sandwiches.
-This is a BLE-friendly take on this classic flavor combo.
+This is a sugar free take on this classic flavor combo.

 Having been living around the world during the past year, I’ve come to have a new appreciation for peanut butter.
 Living in Japan, peanut butter was nearly impossible to find, except for Skippy’s which I personally find to be way too sweet and smooth.
 In many parts of Europe where I am now, people often make fun of the combination of peanut butter and jelly as a weird American thing.
 I’ve come to take new culture pride in this (maybe strange) combination of nut butter and fruit and and now revere it as maybe one of the best things that’s come out of my country. 🙂

 This minimally processed “jam” is made from two ingredients, fruit and chia seeds, and is cooked down just a little bit in order to hydrate the chia seeds, soften the fruit a little, and bring out the natural sweetness.